Timing belt wear and damage

 1. Thoroughly clean the timing belt installation area at the front of the engine.

-2. Install the tensioner pulley and intermediate pulley.
+2. Install the tensioner pulley and idler pulley.

 3. Install the camshaft sprockets and crankshaft sprocket.

-5. Put the timing belt on the sprockets and pulleys. and remove the camshaft sprocket blocking tool.
+5. Place the timing belt on the sprockets and pulleys. and remove the camshaft sprocket locking tool.

-6. Rotate the tensioner pulley and install the spring.
+6. Turn the tensioner pulley and install the spring.

-7. Rotate the crankshaft two full turns and check the timing marks.
-When you turn the crankshaft, stop if you feel resistance.
+7. Turn the crankshaft two full revolutions and check the timing marks.
+When you rotate the crankshaft, stop if you feel resistance.
 Most likely, due to incorrect alignment of the marks, the valves touch the pistons.
-Recheck the labeling and only then continue.
+Double-check the installation of the marks and only then proceed.

 8. Install the remaining parts, start the engine and check its operation.